 Passive job seekers are those who are employed with other companies but are open to attractive career opportunities.
 While they aren’t actively seeking employment, most passive candidates have positive employment records and are open to opportunities in which they can be inspired and grow within a company.

-To target passive candidates, you’ll need to seek them out in different ways than you would job candidates who are currently looking for employment.
+To target passive candidates as part of your recruitment and retention plan, you’ll need to seek them out in different ways than you would job candidates who are currently looking for employment.
 Look for these potential candidates where you know you can find them, such as at industry trade shows or in online groups that incorporate their specialties and skillsets.

 Understand the Cost/Benefit of Hiring A New Employee